intelagense/rwxrob/log/2021/02/20/README.md

+## Saturday, February 20, 2021, 12:12:51PM EST <1613841171>

+*to gamestop (v)*: destroying something that is shitty in society or tech by taking advantage of its flaws and shining a huge light on them by maximizing everything I can suck out of them for free.

 ## Saturday, February 20, 2021, 12:05:55PM EST <1613840755>

 Realized that not having `https` in the URLs when using `lynx` was not